Thursday, May 22, 2014

 Beijing Youths - when hip hop meets martial arts

 The Beijing Youths book is my version of hip hop meets martial arts in my second book of The Beijing Family book series.
-It is blended into a heart-warming story about cultural norms, family disapproval and having friends that are different from our own upbringing can sometimes save us from ourselves.
+It is blended into a heart-warming story about generation gaps, cultural norms, family disapproval and having friends that are different from our own upbringing can sometimes save us from ourselves.

 I was inspired to write The Beijing Youths when I saw televised martial arts performances in China where young people experimented with new kinds of martial arts that included hip hop dancing on China's Got Talent, talent shows and even street perfomances.
 The young generation took an old historical art form and blended in modern creativity and rendered a new kind of entertainment never seen before and the audience loved it!
 So often in life, we sometimes have to look away from the old and look to the new.
 This is what gives life a new meaning.

 "China's Got Talent Season 2: Kung Fu Hip Hop Dance"